Building the Internet of Agents with z402

 z402

-z402 is an extension of x402 that satisfies all the requirements for an internet native payment protocol, in particular it is as fast as the internet (no delay and no extra HTTP requests) and it scales almost limitlessly (transactions can be batched).
-Broadly speaking, z402 uses a smart contract as escrow for the payments and releases the funds only if a valid cryptographic proof of payment is given, the full verification process is done off-chain, allowing to bypass the delay of the underlining blockchain and to perform instant transactions.
+Broadly speaking, z402 uses a smart contract as escrow for the payments and releases the funds only if a valid cryptographic proof of payment is given, the verification of the payment proofs is done completely off-chain, allowing to bypass the delay of the underlining blockchain and to perform instant transactions.
+The actual transaction settlement is done on-chain at a later time and the deposit is locked for a payer chosen amount of time.

 Another advantage of z402 is that, by design, it can support blockchains with longer block time like Ethereum, x402 can't support such a blockchain because it would make also x402 payments slow and nobody wants slow transactions, especially for AI agents.